The Starry Night, 54

 Dr. Burke lining up a 3-inch Unitron refractor during the partial phases.

 I just got word that Dr. Ed Burke passed away yesterday.
-These are some photographs I made of Dr. Burke on Prince Edward Island for the total eclipse of the Sun in July 1972 (the one in Carly Simon's "You're So Vain").
-Dr. Burke did not fly a Learjet up to Nova Scotia, but he did take Dr. Jack Snider, and machinist Ed Pippin and their families, his son Ed III, daughter Julia, and three amateur astronomers (Ken Childress, me, and I'll remember the other fellow's name soon -- Marcus ______) along for the show.
+These are some photographs I made of Dr. Burke on Prince Edward Island for the total eclipse of the Sun in July 1972.
+Dr. Burke, Dr. Jack Snider, and machinist Don Pippin hauled their families, three amateur astronomers (Ken Childress, me, and I'll remember the other fellow's name soon -- Marcus Williams!) and a 10-inch trailer-mounted telescope along for the show.

 pei 2